ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 Manoj, in one of them.
 Elliot slid his boot off the cool concrete and let it hang by his other before hopping down onto the floor.

+Rafael and Habib stopped arguing when they noticed Elliot coming back to his senses.
+They both looked at him with immense longing before Rafael began to speak over Habib, both trying to ask the same question.

+"Pain, on or off?"

+"Wouldn't you like to know.
+Time to go?"

+Both men stood a bit bewildered, bulky backpacks behind them.

+Attack midday, white tactical outfits.